The Draghi Report: Right Problem, Half-Right Solutions for Competition Policy

 Conclusion

 To again quote Prime Minister Meloni, the Draghi Report is confronted by a reality where “America innovates, China replicates, Europe regulates.”
-Indeed, the Report is clear that:
+Indeed, the report is clear that:

 [t]he EU’s competitiveness is currently being squeezed from two sides.
 On the one side, EU companies are facing weaker foreign demand – especially from China – and rising competitive pressures from Chinese companies.… On the other side, Europe’s position in the advanced technologies that will drive future growth is declining.

 In the face of these twin challenges, ITIF has argued that Europe should pursue not just a competition policy that prioritizes innovation and Schumpeterian competition, but also Atlanticism and, in particular, a new “G2” with the United States to counter China.
 Without question, the Draghi Report is an influential wake-up call for European policymakers as to how ordoliberal and structural competition policy can stifle innovation and ultimately harm European productivity growth and competitiveness.
-However, while the Report’s recommendations surrounding agreements and mergers generally further the goal of a pro-innovation competition framework, its doubling down on the DMA and the consequent targeting of America’s leading digital firms risks stifling innovation as well as creating unnecessary tensions in the vital U.S.-EU relationship that is necessary for the West to prevail amidst a rising China.
+However, while the report’s recommendations surrounding agreements and mergers generally further the goal of a pro-innovation competition framework, its doubling down on the DMA and the consequent targeting of America’s leading digital firms risks stifling innovation as well as creating unnecessary tensions in the vital U.S.-EU relationship that is necessary for the West to prevail against a rising China.